tiangolo/dockerswarm.rocks/docs/traefik.md

 It's actually very simple, as you can use Docker Compose for local development and then use the same files for deployment in the Docker Swarm mode cluster.

-If you want to try it right now, you can check this project generator with a FastAPI backend and a frontend using Vue.js <a href="https://github.com/tiangolo/full-stack-fastapi-postgresql" class="external-link" target="_blank">https://github.com/tiangolo/full-stack-fastapi-postgresql</a>.
+If you want to try it right now, you can check this project generator with a FastAPI backend and a frontend using Vue.js [https://github.com/tiangolo/full-stack-fastapi-postgresql](https://github.com/tiangolo/full-stack-fastapi-postgresql).